Archives

 Endometriosis is the medusa of gynecologic care.
 It is a many-headed monster with evidence of disease from birth (congenital); spread through vascular and lymphatic channels; metaplasia; and efflux of menstrual tissue.
 The origin is less important than the disease location, symptoms, and treatment goals.
 I treat endometriosis much like cancer: It must be resected with wide margins as recurrences when they occur, are typically in the same locations as previous disease.

-Hormonal medications can be helpful in patients for controlling symptoms, preparation for fertility treatment, and anticipation of surgery.
+Medication: Hormonal medications can be helpful for patients in controlling symptoms, preparing for fertility treatment, and anticipating surgery.
 Patients seek me out for surgical management when medicine fails.
 I often have patients try high-dose progesterone (norethindrone at 2.5 mg) if they have not before.
-I occasionally treat with GnRH antagonists in cases of nerve involvement, desire to shrink disease before operating to reduce the risk of oophorectomy, and prolonged waiting for surgery.
+I occasionally treat with GnRH antagonists in cases of nerve involvement, desire to shrink the disease before operating to reduce the risk of oophorectomy, and prolonged waiting for surgery.

 Approach to Persistent Pain After Surgery: